wifwucite/esphome-ble-controller/README.md

 ⚠️ **Note**: This controller only works with ESP32 micro-controllers, not with ESP8266 chips because they do not offer built-in BLE support.

 ## Installation
-Copy the `esp32_ble_controller` directory into your ESPHome `custom_components` directory.
+When using ESPHome 1.18.0 or later you do need to download or copy anything, you can just use refer to this external component from the yaml file as shown below.
+For earlier versions of ESPHome copy the `components/esp32_ble_controller` directory into your ESPHome `custom_components` directory.
 (If you do not have such a directory yet, then create it in your ESPHome configuration directory, i.e. the directory storing your yaml files.)

 ## Configuration